The Data Culture Playbook

 What it looks like:

 Once people are confident with data, they will want to ask richer questions and create new data assets for themselves.
-In practice, this means that data must be well-described, well-governed, and accessible.
-It also requires widespread data literacy—the ability to explore, understand, and communicate with data.
-At this stage, organizations benefit from data literacy training programs to teach fundamental data skills.
-Fostering community programs gives people a dedicated space to ask questions, share best practices, and encourage engagement.
-At the beginning, these programs don’t have to be large efforts.
-They can take place where conversations are already happening, and as engagement grows, you can formalize efforts with dedicated owners, leaders, and processes.
+In practice, this means that data must be well-described, well-governed and accessible.
+It also requires widespread data literacy – the ability to explore, understand and communicate with data.
+At this stage, organisations benefit from data literacy training programmes to teach fundamental data skills.
+Fostering community programmes gives people a dedicated space to ask questions, share best practices and encourage engagement.
+At the beginning, these programmes don’t have to be large efforts.
+They can take place where conversations are already happening, and as engagement grows, you can formalise efforts with dedicated owners, leaders and processes.

-To deepen engagement across a 30,000-person community, JPMorgan Chase used a gamified structure with skill belts that guide people through different levels of data training depending on their experience.Listen to the presentation
+To deepen engagement across a 30,000-person community, JPMorgan Chase used a gamified structure with skill belts that guide people through different levels of data training depending on their experience.Watch now

 Making it happen:

 Are you a Tableau enablement leader?
 Everyone encountering data at your organisation – regardless of their data literacy or analytics proficiency – needs to find insights and use them for decision making.
 Educate users, measure impact and establish best practices with Tableau Blueprint.

 for whatever comes next

 Ongoing challenges and economic downturns are widening the gap between the leaders and the laggards: those who are actively embedding data and analytics into the fabric of their company culture and those who are hesitant to invest in the programmes and the technology that help them get there.
 Data-leading organisations pivot when necessary, innovate constantly and refine consistently, giving them a distinct competitive advantage in times of both stability and change.